1. To have a great experience with Lumion 11, you will need:

 - Internet access.

-- A computer that meets or exceeds the minimum, recommended, or high-end system requirements (depending on your needs).
+- A computer that meets or exceeds the recommended, or high-end system requirements (depending on your needs).

 The requirements are listed in the table on the following page: